abbasogaji/abaezjava-sql-generator/README.md

-# ABEAZ-CRUD JAVA SQL GENERATOR API
+# ABEAZ-CRUD JAVA SQL GENERATOR
 This is a custom built sql generator which returns string value in-form of SQL commands for basic CRUD fuctions C - Create
 R - read